Boost Spiking Defined

 The following points should be checked:

-- If you find that your engine is developing excessive boost.
+- Firstly, if you find that your engine is developing excessive boost.

-- If the boost pressure is fluctuating or the desired boost level cannot be achieved.
+- Secondly, if the boost pressure is fluctuating or the desired boost level cannot be achieved.

 Please Note: the following checks will cure 99% of problems experienced when fitting a Turbosmart boost controller.